Genivia/ugrep/README.md

     $ brew install https://raw.githubusercontent.com/Genivia/ugrep/master/Formula/ugrep.rb

-This installs the `ugrep` and `ug` commands, where `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present.
+This installs the `ugrep` and `ug` commands, where `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present in the working directory or home directory.

 ### Windows

 Download the full-featured `ugrep.exe` executable as release artifacts from
 <https://github.com/Genivia/ugrep/releases>

-Copy `ugrep.exe` to `ug.exe` if you want the short interactive `ug` command.
+Copy `ugrep.exe` to `ug.exe` if you also want the `ug` command, which loads the .ugrep configuration file when present in the working directory or home directory.

 Add `ugrep.exe` and `ug.exe` to your execution path: go to *Settings* and search for "Path" in *Find a Setting*.
 Select *environment variables* ->